crysalead-js/dom-layer/README.md

 The first parameter of `Tag` is the tag name to represent.
 The second parameter is an object of options and the last parameter is the children array (which can also be a function which returns a children array, like a `render()` function).

 Note: This is the verbose way to build a virtual tree but it was never the way to write a web application with.
 You should now build your own abstraction on top of it.
-React uses JSX for example as an abstraction layer but it would be possible to make it work with some old school html templating too.
+React uses JSX for example as an abstraction layer but it would be possible to make it work with some old school html templating too or using a custom [hyperscript function](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript).

 ### The `Tag`'s options

-The `Tag` node is configurable with the `options` parameter and the configurable values are the following:
+The `Tag` node is configurable with the following options:

 ```js
 {